 Leftover Girl Scout cookies?
 Too many chocolate chip cookies on hand?
 Want to do something with all those leftover holiday cookies?
-These are all delicious flavors for a cookie milkshake.
-With this recipe, you choose the type of cookie to add, then mix it with ice cream and milk.
-In addition to choosing the type of cookie to add, you can also select a flavor of ice cream.
+Well, have we got the solution for you: Make a milkshake!
+With this milkshake recipe, just use the type of cookie you have on hand, then mix it with your choice of ice cream and some milk.
+Blend to combine, then sit down and enjoy the fruits of your labor!
+Or would it be the cookies of your labor?

 - 2 cups ice cream (any flavor)